fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``delete-char``, delete one character to the right of the cursor

+- ``delete-or-exit``, deletes one character to the right of the cursor or exits the shell if the commandline is empty.

 - ``downcase-word``, make the current word lowercase

 - ``end-of-buffer``, moves to the end of the buffer, i.e. the end of the first line